aws-samples/aws-amplify-react-native-events-app-workshop/README.md

 ## [Lab 5](pinpoint/)

-Add Analytics and reach out to your users at real-time!
+Explore Amazon Pinpoint (Analytics) and reach out to your users at real-time!

 ## # Pro Tips